uwx/discordjsx/README.md

 > AKA To-Do

-- `@types/react` pollutes `React.JSX.IntrinsicElements`
-  - going to publish a new package for react types without DOM or HTML stuff
 - `<modal>`s are still in development
 - Message v1 - `<embed>` not implemented yet
 - Uploading files via components not supported yet